yukthadeesan/cse15l-lab-reports/lab-report-2.md

 <img width="1219" alt="image" src="https://user-images.githubusercontent.com/114612660/195971699-93783597-e900-4734-a26c-8466c1fd99f1.png">

-As it says in the screenshot, the output is expected to be {3,2,1} but the given code produces the list **{3,2,3}** which is the **symptom**
+As it says in the screenshot, the output is expected to be {3,2,1} but the given code produces the list **{3,2,3}** which is the **symptom**.
-That is why it says the list differs at the second index.
 I have written more about why the code produces this output under 'code fix'.

 ### Code Fix